oneofthezombies/kill-tree/README.md

 kill-tree = "0.1"
 ```

-kill process and its children recursively with default signal `SIGTERM`.
+Kill process and its children recursively with default signal `SIGTERM`.
+Returns a list of process information when a function is called.
+Process information is `Killed` or `MaybeAlreadyTerminated`.
+If process information is `Killed` type, it has `process_id`, `parent_process_id` and `name`.
+Or `MaybeAlreadyTerminated` type, it has `process_id`, `reason`.

+There are two types because they can be killed during the process of querying and killing processes.
+So, when this query or kill a process, consider it a success even if it fails.
+This is because the purpose of this library is to make the process `not exist` state.

 ```rust
 use kill_tree::kill_tree;